International schools in Berlin

 IMS Internationale Montessorischule Berlin

-Since August 2006 a new, modern concept of education is available to families in the Berlin region – Phorms.
-The cornerstones of Phorms pedagogy are: a bilingual all-day school with English and German as equally weighted languages of instruction; studying in groups of manageable size; differentiated learning programs, in particular with regard to special needs.
+Private, bilingual and state-recognized all-day school with English and German as equally weighted languages of instruction; studying in groups of manageable size; differentiated learning programs.
 The schools in Berlin Mitte and Berlin Süd have primary and academic high schools with lessons taught by an international teaching staff.

-European academic high school with a bilingual French-German department from ages 10/11 that teaches toward the German Abitur and French Baccalauréat.
+European academic high school with two bilingual French-German departments from ages 10/11 that teaches toward the German Abitur and French Baccalauréat.
 It is Berlin’s first school awarded the CertiLingua excellence label for multi-language, European and international expertise.